izayoi-ami/output-control/README.md

 # output-control
-Code for Structural output controllability
+1. Code for verification of structural output controllability
+1. Code for generations of the gadgets construction in the NP-hardness proof

 ## Detail Usage
 See appendix in https://www.doria.fi/handle/10024/130607